AKXAT/hashnode-blogs/ckjv9zrzi06npces1fha934u6.md

 #output - https://carboncoffee.hashnode.dev/'
 ```
 ### Implementing Stacks
 1. We can implement **Stacks** using  [Dynamic Array](https://carboncoffee.hashnode.dev/introduction-to-arrays)  but there is a problem with this .
-When you are inserting in a Dynamic Array , first it will allocate a random continues memory location and when its gets filled it will again allocate double the size of memory location and then it will copy all old elements to the new location.
+When you are inserting in a Dynamic Array, first it will allocate random continues memory location and when it gets filled it will again allocate double the size of the memory location and then it will copy all old elements to the new location.
 Hence they are not recommended for implementing **Stacks**

 2. To overcome this we make use of **DEQUE** in Python

 ### Using Deque

 A double-ended queue, or deque, has the feature of adding and removing elements from either end.
-The Deque module is a part of collections library.
-It has the methods for adding and removing elements which can be invoked directly with arguments.
+The Deque module is a part of the collections library.
+It has the methods for adding and removing elements that can be invoked directly with arguments.
 In the below program we import the collections module and declare a deque.
-Without need of any class we use the in-built implement methods directly.
+Without the need of any class, we use the in-built implement methods directly.

 - Importing Deque